-Make sure you and your Sprog are suitable dressed for the weather conditions - layers, thermals, winter cycling gloves, buffs and waterproofs are all great choices this time of year.
+Make sure you and your Sprog are suitably dressed for the weather conditions – layers, thermals, winter cycling gloves, buffs, and waterproofs are all great choices this time of year.

 Bike lights and some kind of hi-vis clothing are essentials if you’re riding on the roads in low light conditions, and don’t get caught out on the trails in the dark – give yourself plenty of time to get back to base, allowing for a puncture or two along the way.

-It's best not to attempt anything too hard or long this time of year, unless you're absolutely certain you're all capable to riding it in time.
+It’s best not to attempt anything too hard or long this time of year unless you’re absolutely certain you’re all capable of riding it in time.

 Ice is a real danger this time of year, so make a call as to whether it’s safe to ride.
 Snow is great fun with the correct tyres in place and if you’re a confident cyclist!

 Do you enjoy getting out on two wheels with your child this time of year?
 Where do you go, and what advice do you have for others thinking of giving it a try?
 Do leave a comment in the box below.